 After extensive consultation with students, alumni, staff and faculty, and a comprehensive master planning exercise, it became clear that only a new building could solve the College’s space and infrastructure challenges.

-“The new building will elevate every aspect of life at Trinity,” says Provost Moran.
+“The Lawson Centre for Sustainability will elevate every aspect of life at Trinity,” says Provost Moran.
 “It will enable us to restore the proportion of students living on campus to 40 per cent.
 It will mean that our Trinity One students can actually take all of their classes on the Trinity campus.
 And it will provide a home away from home on campus for our commuter students.”

 The committee unanimously chose Mecanoo Architecten from the Netherlands, led by world-renowned architect Francine Houben, in partnership with Toronto firm RDH Architects Inc. (RDHA) to design and build the College’s new building.
 This is a challenging brief—it requires respecting the rich history of the campus while creating accessible welcoming space that will have a positive impact on the lives of its inhabitants and on the environment around it.

 But the College believes the design team is up to the job, says Moran: “They are working on a vision for Trinity that unites the whole campus, incorporates green spaces into student life, and complements the historic beauty of the College with a walkable human-scale building.”